pontius-polite/pigment/README.md

 ## Planned Features
 - Better performance with WebGL compute shaders
-- Actual cellular automata (i.e., Conrad's game of life)
+- Actual cellular automata
 - Save paintbrushes to user profile (instead of local storage)
-- Share brushes in a central hub where users can 'like' and download other's paintbrushes
+- Share brushes in a central hub where users can 'like' and use other's paintbrushes
-- Ambient music that plays dynamically while user is drawing (easy!)
+- Ambient music